bparanj/crystal/electronics/zettel/potentiometer.md

 What does potentio in potentiometer mean

 The "potentio" in "potentiometer" comes from the Latin word "potentia," which means power or potential.
-A potentiometer measures the potential (voltage) difference, allowing you to control the voltage in a circuit by adjusting its resistance
+A potentiometer alloww you to control the voltage in a circuit by adjusting its resistance.

 A capacitor connected across a DC power source will accumulate a charge.
 This charge then persists after the source is disconnected.
 The capacitor stores and can then discharge energy like a small rechargeable battery.
 The charge discharge rate is extremely fast but can be limited by a series resistor, which enables the capacitor to be used as a timing component in many electronic circuits.

-A capacitor can also be used to block DC current while it passes pulses, or electrical “noise,” or alternating current, or audio signals, or other wave forms.
+A capacitor can also be used to block DC current while it passes pulses, or electrical noise, or alternating current, or audio signals, or other wave forms.
 This capability enables it to smooth the output voltage provided by power supplies; to remove spikes from signals that would otherwise tend to cause spurious triggering of components in digital circuits; to adjust the frequency response of an audio circuit; or to couple separate components or circuit elements that must be protected from transmission of DC current.

 The electrical storage capacity of a capacitor is measured in farads.
 Farad is represented by the letter F. A capacitor that can be charged with a potential difference between its plates of 1 volt, in a time of 1 second, during which it draws 1 amp of current, has a capacitance of 1 farad.